 All new undergraduate applicants seeking financial aid and returning undergraduates who are already receiving need-based aid are required to complete these forms: the CSS PROFILE, the Free Application for Federal Student Aid (FAFSA), and the Shepherd School Application for Financial Aid.
 Also, tax returns and W-2's should be submitted to IDOC (Institutional Documentation Service).
 FAFSA, CSS PROFILE, IDOC are linked through the Rice Office of Student Financial Services website.
-Returning undergraduates who have been determined to be "no need" but are receiving merit-based aid are required to submit the Shepherd School Application for Financial Aid.
-The FAFSA for 2017-2018 will be available after December 1, 2016, but should not be filed until January 2017 when information regarding 2015 income will be complete.
+The FAFSA for 2020-2021 will be available after December 1, 2019, but should not be filed until January 2020 when information regarding 2019 income will be complete.
 The Shepherd School Application for Financial Aid is available in the music school office or through our website and should be returned to our office.

 Graduate applicants applying for a financial award from the Shepherd School are required to submit only the Shepherd School Application for Financial Aid.
-An FAFSA is required if you are interested in obtaining any Guaranteed Federal Loans.
+A FAFSA is required if you are interested in obtaining any Guaranteed Federal Loans.
 In order to continue receiving financial assistance, you must be a student in good standing and demonstrate your financial need ANNUALLY.
-The previously mentioned forms must be filed before each academic year.

 The deadline for filing all financial aid forms is April 15.
-However, it is strongly advised that you have all materials submitted before the Shepherd School Financial Aid Committee holds its meeting in late March.
-The priority deadline is March 1.
+However, it is strongly advised that you have all materials submitted by the due date.
+The priority deadline is March 1 for the Rice University Office of Financial Aid.

-NOTE ORCHESTRA REQUIREMENT:

-If a student plays an orchestral instrument and is receiving Shepherd School financial aid, that student must play in the Shepherd School Orchestra even if he/she has completed the required number of semesters of orchestra.
+NOTE ORCHESTRA REQUIREMENT: If a student plays an orchestral instrument and is receiving Shepherd School financial aid, that student must play in the Shepherd School Orchestra even if he/she has completed the required number of semesters of orchestra.